-- Purchases made with Empowerment Scholarships while enrolled in a public-school district, charter school, or public online school, including summer school at any of these types of public schools (A.R.S. §15-2402(B)(2)). - Purchases made with Empowerment Scholarships while concurrently accepting School Tuition Organization (STO) Scholarships OR tax credit scholarships in the same year as an Account Holder signs an ESA contract.23 (A.R.S. §15-2402(B)(3)) - Purchases made with Empowerment Scholarships for unallowable items or services - Failing to spend a portion of the Empowerment Scholarship on each of the following subjects: reading, grammar, mathematics, social studies, and science - Failing to submit receipts for debit card transactions by the quarterly deadlines - Committing fraudulent activity within the ESA Program, including providing false information or falsifying documents - Re-selling items purchased with Empowerment Scholarships - Account Holders and parents or guardians who are not designated account holders, cannot be paid with any funds from their students' Empowerment Scholarships.
-Additionally, students receiving an Empowerment Scholarship a student is receiving an STO scholarship and the student's parents or guardian decides to switch to an ESA, the parents or guardian must repay the STO the scholarship amount before signing an ESA contract.
+- SpendingPurchases made with Empowerment Scholarships while enrolled in a public-school district, charter school, or public online school, including summer school at any of these types of public schools (A.R.S. §15-2402(B)(2)). - SpendingPurchases made with Empowerment Scholarships while concurrently accepting School Tuition Organization (STO) Scholarships OR tax credit scholarships in the same year as an Account Holder signs an ESA contract.23 (A.R.S. §15-2402(B)(3)) - SpendingPurchases made with Empowerment Scholarships on for unallowable purchases items or services - Failing to spend a portion of the Empowerment Scholarship on each of the following subjects: reading, grammar, mathematics, social studies, and science - Failing to submit receipts for debit card transactions by the quarterly deadlines - Committing fraudulent activity within the ESA Program, including providing false information or falsifying documents - Re-selling items purchased with Empowerment Scholarships - Account Holders and parents or guardians who are not designated account holders, cannot be paid with any funds from their students' Empowerment

+23 If after signing an ESA contract, an Account Holder concurrently accepts an STO scholarship for an ESA student, the Account Holder must withdraw his or her student from the ESA program and the ESA will be closed.
+Conversely, if a student is receiving an STO scholarship and the student's parents or guardian decides to switch to an ESA, the parents or quardian must repay the STO the scholarship amount before signing an ESA contract.
 Please contact your qualified school to make sure you are not receiving an STO or tax credit scholarship.
 If you believe you may have received an STO or tax credit scholarship, please contact ESA staff immediately.

-23 If after signing an ESA contract, an Account Holder concurrently accepts an STO scholarship for an ESA student, the Account Holder must withdraw his or her student from the ESA program and the ESA will be closed.
-Conversely, if a student is receiving an STO scholarship and the student's parents or guardian decides to switch to an ESA, the parents or guardian must repay the STO the scholarship amount before signing an ESA contract.
-Please contact your cannot use their scholarships to pay themselves for any purpose whatsoever.
+Scholarships.
+Additionally, students receiving an Empowerment Scholarship cannot use their scholarships to pay themselves for any purpose whatsoever.